 Saturated ― A condensation product of saturated polybasic acids or anhydrides with polyols and may also contain monobasic acid.

-Polyurethane resin ― A synthetic resin produced by the reaction of a polyhydroxy reactant, normally of polyester or polyether type, with polyisocyanate.
+Polyurethane resin ― A synthetic resin produced by the reaction of a polyhydroxy reactant, normally of polyester or polyether type, with polyisocyanate;

-Silicon resin ― These are organo siloxane polymers containing siliconoxygen lingakes in the polymer chain and are characterised by excellent heat resistance.
+Silicon resin ― These are organo siloxane polymers containing siliconoxygen lingakes in the polymer chain and are characterised by excellent heat resistance;

-Styrenated resin ― A resin modified with styrene.
+Styrenated resin ― A resin modified with styrene.;

-Terpene resin ― A resin derived by polymerization of terpenes.
+Terpene resin ― A resin derived by polymerization of terpenes;

 Urea formaldehyde resin ― An amino resin made by reaction between urea and aldehyde in presence of solvents.
-Certain alcoholic solvents may also take part in the reaction.
+Certain alcoholic solvents may also take part in the reaction; and